In short

 Ultrasonic effects on non-target organisms

-Cavitation is another important concept of ultrasonic waves.
-Cavitation is where ultrasound or other hydrostatic pressure in a liquid causes the formation of micro-bubbles that implode, causing intense heat, pressure, micro-jets and the formation of hydrogen free radicals.
+Cavitation is another important concept of ultrasound waves.
+Cavitation occurs when ultrasound or other hydrostatic pressure in a liquid forms micro-bubbles that implode, creating intense heat, pressure, micro-jets, and hydrogen free radicals.

-Cavitation is used in a wide variety of industrial processes, such as cleaning of jewelry, sterilization of surgical equipment, homogenization of (cell) samples and lysing of cells for laboratory applications.
+Industry uses cavitation in a wide variety of processes, such as cleaning jewelry, sterilizing surgical equipment, homogenizing samples, and lysing cells for laboratory applications.

-Cavitation is often characterized by using high frequencies into the range of MHz.
+Researchers often characterize it using high frequencies in the MHz range.
 Although the forms and characteristics of the cavitation may differ, it can be generated both at low (kHz) and high (MHz) frequencies, but primarily depends on output power.

 Lowe & L. Brand [6] reflect in their paper on the energy requirement to generate cavitation in water, and Joyce et al. (2010)[7] cited cavitation as a primary cause of algae control within their experiment (power per volume range of 0.0015–0.17W/cm3).

-It is, therefore, assumed that any study with a power per volume range greater than this is utilizing cavitation.
-However, it is good to know that other factors within an experiment also contribute to the generation of cavitation.
-Ultrasound utilized by the products manufactured by LG Sonic, generally uses power volumes of 0.55*E-8 and 0.33*E-6 respectively, which is well under the threshold of generating cavitation.
+Therefore, studies with a power per volume range above this threshold likely utilize cavitation.
+However, other experimental factors can also contribute to cavitation.
+LG Sonic products, generally uses power volumes of 0.55*E-8 and 0.33*E-6 respectively, which stay well below the cavitation threshold.

 However, many scientific studies involving ultrasound have based their methods on technologies generating cavitation, which typically use low volumes of water and equipment with high amplitudes well within the range of generating cavitation.